Financial Education for Securities, Banking, & Insurance Professionals.

 - Applicants with a master's degree in financial planning from a regionally-accredited college or university

-- Students who do not have graduate-level credit in the personal financial planning core areas will be required to take five core courses to satisfy the core requirement
+- Students with an out-of-field graduate degree who do not have graduate-level credit in the personal financial planning core areas will be required to take six core courses to satisfy the core requirement

-- Taking and passing the Challenge Exam in one or more core personal financial planning areas
+- Taking and passing the Challenge Exam in a maximum of two core personal financial planning areas